All About Eloping!

 Some things to consider…

 There is nothing to limit you but your imagination.
 Anything goes.
 Because the costs you’ll save from paying out for a full wedding mean you can literally go anywhere and do anything your heart (and wallets) desire!
 Maybe you want to exchange your vows with the magnificent British Columbia mountains as your backdrop.
-Or maybe beautiful Iceland with the Aurora Borealis as your backdrop is more your bag to name a couple of ideas.
-Whatever your ideas, the bonus is you’re only paying for 2 people!
+Head down to the river’s edge, book out a lavender field.
+Location, especially here in BC, is totally wide open!
+Whatever your ideas, the bonus is you’re only paying for 2 people.

 Ok, so I’m a photographer.
 This subject was going to come up sooner or later!
 And, in my totally biased opinion, photography for your elopement is a serious consideration.
 It’s probably even more significant than if you were planning a more traditional ceremony given that there are going to be many people not attending the day who would like to see what happened after the fact!
 Many photographers, like myself, offer an elopement package at a much cheaper rate than a standard wedding package*.
 It’s definitely worth getting in touch and asking if you’re not sure.
 And, as previously mentioned, your photographer can also double as one of your witnesses too!